January 09, 2020

 Participation at the American Bar Association’s Cannabis Conference

 On September 19 and 20, 2019 the American Bar Association held its first-ever conference on cannabis, titled “From Regs to Riches: Navigating the Rapidly Emerging Fields of Cannabis and Hemp Law”.
 Our partner, Luis Armendariz, participated at the panel on the topic “The global commoditization of marijuana and hemp: where in the world is cannabis headed?” speaking about the current status of regulation in Mexico and how cannabis and hemp companies can plan for their market entry.
-Other issues discussed from an international perspective include international trade, customs, intellectual property and chain of value integration.

 September 30, 2019